 I've owned and used this knife as an EDC for nearly…

-Price Paid: 30.00
+Price Paid: $30

-I've owned and used this knife as an EDC for nearly 4 years.
+I've owned and used this knife as an EDC for nearly four years.
 It's been used camping, backpacking, and everything else I needed a knife for.
 I even abuse it by cutting cardboard once in a while.

 I also have three Benchmade knives, a Gerber fixed blade, and a Boker knife.
-This Kershaw doesn't hold an edge as well as the Benchmade knives, but its fairly easy to sharpen.
+This Kershaw doesn't hold an edge as well as the Benchmade knives, but it's fairly easy to sharpen.
 The blade appears to be pretty strong.
 Even though the tip is pretty fine, I've never had a problem with breakage, but I wouldn't try prying with it (and you shouldn't—with any knife).

 The mechanisms still work well after probably thousands of actuations (it's a fun knife to just flick open—sort of addictive), and there doesn't appear to be any wear.
 The blade is still as tight as when I bought it, there's no wobble or indication of looseness.
 The black coating on my blade is pretty tough.
 Hardly any scratches, and no evidence that it's wearing off at all.

 The size and weight are great.
-It's even easy to carry in light-weight dress pants.
+It's even easy to carry in lightweight dress pants.
 With jeans or heavier material you won't notice it at all.
 The only criticism I have is that the scales are smooth, and wouldn't give a great grip.
 The shape helps some, but for heavier use a rougher fininsh would be better.
-For its intended use, its fine as made.
-(I use the Benchmade mini-Rukus for heavier cutting or when I need a good grip with wet hands.)
+For its intended use, it's fine as made.
+(I use the Benchmade Mini-Rukus for heavier cutting or when I need a good grip with wet hands.)

-I received the knife back within 2 weeks of mailing it out.
-Kershaw didn't just fix the clip; apparently they disassembled the entire knife and reworked everything!.
+I received the knife back within two weeks of mailing it out.
+Kershaw didn't just fix the clip; apparently they disassembled the entire knife and reworked everything!
 I know it got a NEW BLADE, and I suspect they also put in a NEW LINER since the lock was much tighter than when I sent it in.
 I'd guess that the only part of my knife that was returned was the outer scales—everything else appears to be new.
 The refused to charge for any of the parts or work.
 There's no way you can beat that kind of customer service.